WARNING:Never attempt to change the radiator whilst the cooling system is hot or pressurised, as this could result in serious injury.

 Before flushing the cooling system conduct a thorough inspection of all components including hoses, clamps, water pump, thermostat housing and pressure cap.
 If there are signs of leaking, or the hoses are cracked, swollen or spongy, then they should be replaced at this time.

-Before removing the old radiator, thoroughly flush the entire cooling system with the Radiator Wholesalers.com.au Radiator Flush.
+Before removing the old radiator, thoroughly flush the entire cooling system with a reliable radiator flush product.
 Failure to do so may leave harmful contaminants in the system which could lead to blockage of the new radiator or even cause it to fail prematurely.

 Add the flushing fluid to the cooling system and run the engine for 15 minutes (with the heater switch turned fully on).